-- 4) Training an annual program of training is provided to the board and its committees, key function holders and the manager's employees. - 5) Internal audit and compliance reviews of management functions are carried out to assess performance against agreed systems and procedures and for effectiveness. - 6) Annual appraisal process/board evaluation ii.
-Remuneration policy and practices
+4) Training - an annual program of training is provided to the board and its committees, key function holders and other staff.

+5) Internal audit and compliance reviews of management functions are carried out to assess performance against agreed systems and procedures and for effectiveness.

+6) Annual appraisal process/board evaluation

-As part of the club's governance processes, and in line with good corporate governance practices, the club conducts a periodic board and committee evaluation.
+As part of the club's governance processes, and in line with good corporate governance practices, the club conducts a periodic board and committee evaluation, the process and consideration of which is overseen by the NGC.